swapy/RepoSense/README.md

 docker run -v /var/run/docker.sock:/var/run/docker.sock ...
 ```

-- If Docker socket mounting is not permitted, provide a separate service (sibling Docker host) or use privileged runners with Docker-in-Docker support.

 Continuous Integration

 The repository includes a GitHub Actions workflow at [.github/workflows/ci.yml](.github/workflows/ci.yml) that runs unit/architecture tests on push/PR against `main` and then runs integration tests (when runners allow Docker).

 Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and test expectations.

-Questions or issues
 If you hit environment issues (Python version mismatch, missing `uv` module, Docker access), please share the failing command and output — the Makefile and this README aim to make the expected commands explicit and reproducible.